andersonmiranda-com/react-user-validation/README.md

 ## Firebase user auth demo

-This is a demonstration of Firebase user autentication, with protect an unprotected routes.
+This is a demonstration of Firebase user authentication, with protect an unprotected routes.
 It also consumes a REST API and show the contents inside a protected route.

 ### Instructions